 Mål og innhald

-The purpose of this course is to give students at the bachelor's program in cognitive science an understanding of the field of cognitive science with an interdisciplinary perspective.
-The course takes up models of cognition that have been developed based on empirical studies of human and artificial intelligence.
+The purpose of this course is to give students at the bachelor's program in cognitive science a broad understanding of the field of cognitive science from an interdisciplinary perspective.
+The course discusses models of cognition that are based on empirical studies of human and artificial intelligence.
 We will look at models of knowledge representation, reasoning, learning, comprehension and use of natural language, perception, and consciousness as they relate to thinking.
-Furthermore, we look at how cognitive science has its roots in various subjects such as computer science, information science, linguistics, psychology and philosophy.
+Furthermore, we look at how cognitive science has its roots in various subjects such as computer science, information science, linguistics, psychology and philosophy, and explore the relationship between formal- and psychological models of explanation.
 We will explore their common assumptions and how the connections between the subjects are established by cognitive science as an interdisciplinary research area.

-- Provide an overview of how knowledge from computing, linguistics, psychology and philosophy can combine to give us an understanding of thinking.
+- has an overview of how knowledge from computing, linguistics, psychology and philosophy can combine to give us an understanding of thinking.

-- explain how the other courses in the program contribute to cognitive science, and has a basis for specialization in the master degree.
+- understands how the other courses in the program contribute to cognitive science, and has a basis for specialization in the master degree.

-- reflect critically on issues that are central to cognitive science.
+- can reflect critically on issues that are central to cognitive science.